sardeshm/TodoAngular/README.md

 # Use the App

-add the Todo in Input
+add the Todo in Input by clicking add button

-Mark as done
+You can mark the todo as done

-complete button will appear to remove from the list
+After marking Complete button will appear to remove the marked todo from the list

+Open Todos (not done) will be shown upon refreshing the browser